Skip to content

 Contributor video captureExplicit consent (Art.
 6.1.a)Each contributor signs a mission-specific consent form before recording.
 Consent is recorded, dated, and revocable.

 Hand pose, depth, segmentationLegitimate interest (Art.
-6.1.f)The data is already anonymized at this point.
+6.1.f)The data is already pseudonymised at this point.
 The processing is necessary to produce a usable dataset, the impact on data subjects is minimal, and the balancing test documents this.
+An effective right to object (Art.
+21) is available.

 Delivery to clientContract (Art.
 6.1.b)The delivery is the core of the contractual relationship between EgoVista and the client.
 The dataset is produced and shipped for that purpose.